robryanx/php-oara/README.md

 a set of PHP classes that can download affiliate reports from a number of affiliate networks, and store the data in a common format.

-Providing an easy structure and making it easy to extend any network using the tools available.
+We provide a simple structure and make it easy to add new networks using the tools available.

-This project is being used as part of [AffJet](http://www.affjet.com/), where an interface and analysis tools are provided.
+This project is being used as part of [AffJet](http://www.affjet.com/), which offers a hosted Affiliate Aggregator service, with a web interface and additional analysis tools.

+Development is sponsored by [AffJet](http://www.affjet.com) but welcome code contributions from anyone.

 Networks Supported
 -------